What Is Deindividuation (And How Can Online Therapy Help?)

 Focus on the individual (whether it’s you or someone else)

-If you are trying to help reduce the effects of deindividuation in your life (or someone else’s), a helpful first step can be to encourage them to focus on their individual identity.
+If you are trying to help reduce the effects of deindividuation in your life (or someone else’s), a helpful first step can be encouraging focus on individual identity.

 Seek support through therapy

-If you believe you're experiencing the effects of deindividuation, working one-on-one with a therapist can help you get to the place where you have more self-awareness—possibly helping you to discover who you are.
-A therapist can also help you to forgive yourself and take the correct steps to move forward from any past behaviors that might have been done as a result of deindividuation.
+If you believe you're experiencing the effects of deindividuation, working one-on-one with a therapist can help you get to a place where you have more self-awareness—possibly helping you to discover who you are.
+A therapist can also help you to forgive yourself and take the correct steps to move forward from any past problematic behaviors that might have been a result of deindividuation.

 iStock/insta_photos